kobocoin/electrum-kobo-server/HOWTO.md

 file handles for each connection made to the server.
 It's good practice to increase the open files limit to 64k.

-The "configure" script will take care of this and ask you to create a user for running electrum-ok-server.
+The "configure" script will take care of this and ask you to create a user for running electrum-kobo-server.
-If you're using user okcash to run electrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:
+If you're using user kobocoin to run electrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:

-     echo "okcash hard nofile 65536" >> /etc/security/limits.conf
+     echo "kobocoin hard nofile 65536" >> /etc/security/limits.conf
-     echo "okcash soft nofile 65536" >> /etc/security/limits.conf
+     echo "kobocoin soft nofile 65536" >> /etc/security/limits.conf

 Two more things for you to consider:

-1. To increase security you may want to close okcashd for incoming connections and connect outbound only
+1. To increase security you may want to close Kobocoind for incoming connections and connect outbound only

-2. Consider restarting okcashd (together with electrum-ok-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting Kobocoind (together with electrum-kobo-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server

 The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):

-    # electrum-ok-server start
+    # electrum-kobo-server start

-Note: If you want to run the server without installing it on your system, just run 'run_electrum_ok_server" as the unprivileged user.
+Note: If you want to run the server without installing it on your system, just run 'run_electrum_kobo_server" as the unprivileged user.

 You should see this in the log file: